History of Christianity in Great Britain: English Reformation

 For the next 150 years, religious policy varied with the ruler: Edward VI and his regents favoured greater Protestantism, including new books of Common Prayer and Common Order.
-His sister Mary restored Catholicism after negotiations with the pope ended Rome's claims to the former Church lands, but two false pregnancies left her sister Elizabeth I as her heir.
+His sister Mary I restored Catholicism after negotiations with the pope ended Rome's claims to the former Church lands, but two false pregnancies left her sister Elizabeth I as her heir.
 Upon Elizabeth's ascension, the 1558 Act of Uniformity, 1559 Act and Oath of Supremacy, and the Thirty-Nine Articles of 1563 formed the Religious Settlement which restored the Protestant Church of England.
 The vicissitudes of the clergy during the period were satirised in "The Vicar of Bray".
 The papal bull Regnans in Excelsis supporting the Rising of the North and the Irish Desmond Rebellions against Elizabeth proved ineffective, but similarly ineffective were the Marian exiles who returned from Calvin's Geneva as Puritans.
-James I supported the bishops of Anglicanism and the production of an authoritative English Bible while easing persecution against Catholics; several attempts against his person—including the Bye and Gunpowder Plots—finally led to harsher measures.
+James I supported the bishops of Anglicanism and the production of an authoritative English Bible while easing persecution against Catholics; several attempts against his person — including the Bye and Gunpowder Plots — finally led to harsher measures.
 Charles I provoked the Bishops' Wars in Scotland and ultimately the Civil War in England.
 The victorious Long Parliament restructured the Church at the 1643 Westminster Assembly and issued a new confession of faith.
 (The English Baptists drew up their own in 1689.)
 Following the Restoration, onerous Penal Laws were enacted against Dissenters, including the Clarendon Code.
 Charles II and James II tried to declare royal indulgences of other faiths in 1672 and in 1687; the former was withdrawn in favour of the first Test Act, which—along with the Popish Plot—led to the Exclusion Crisis, and the latter contributed to the Glorious Revolution of 1688.